 Contributions-In accordance with State statutes, annual actuarial valuations determine active member and employer contribution requirements.
 The combined active member and employer contribution rates are expected to finance the costs of benefits employees earn during the year, with an additional amount to finance any unfunded accrued liability.
-For the year ended June 30, 2022, statute required active ASRS members to contribute at the actuarially determined rate of 12.41 percent (12.22 percent for retirement and 0.19 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 12.41 percent (12.01 percent for retirement, 0.21 percent for health insurance premium benefit, and 0.19 percent for long-term disability) of the active members' annual covered payroll.
-If the District also made alternative contributions for retired members who returned to work, add the following sentence: In addition, the District was required by statute to contribute at the actuarially determined rate of 10.22 percent
+For the year ended June 30, 2024, statute required active ASRS members to contribute at the actuarially determined rate of 12.29 percent (12.14 percent for retirement and 0.15 percent for long-term disability) of the members' annual covered payroll, and statute required the District to contribute at the actuarially determined rate of 12.29 percent (12.03) percent for retirement, 0.11 percent for health insurance premium benefit, and 0.15 percent for longterm disability) of the active members' annual covered payroll.
+If the District also made alternative contributions for retired members who returned to work, add the following sentence: In addition, the District was required by statute to contribute at the actuarially determined rate of 9.99 percent (9.94 percent for retirement and 0.05 percent for long-term disability) of annual covered payroll of retired members who worked for the District in positions that an employee who contributes to the ASRS would typically fill.
+The District's contributions to the pension, health insurance premium benefit, and long-term disability plans for the year ended June 30, 2024, were \$, \$, and , respectively.
+Source: District records During fiscal year 2024, the District paid for pension and OPEB contributions as follows: percent from the General Fund, percent from major funds, and percent from other funds.
+Liability-At June 30, 2024, the District reported the following asset and liabilities for its proportionate share of the ASRS' net pension/OPEB asset or liability.
+Source: ASRS schedule of pension/OPEB amounts by employer

-Sc Notes to financial stat June 30, 2022 nool District No ements retired members who w would typically fill.
-The I long-term disability plan ment and 0.09 percent for long-term disability) of annual covered payroll of orked for the District in positions that an employee who contributes to the ASRS District's contributions to the pension, health insurance premium benefit, and s for the year ended June 30, 2022, were \$, \$, spectively.
-Source: District records the District paid for pension and OPEB contributions as follows: percent percent from major funds, and percent from other funds.
-022, the District reported the following asset and liabilities for its proportionate pension/OPEB asset or liability.
-Source: ASRS schedule of pension/OPEB Net pension/OPEB (asset) liability Pensio insurance premium benefit Long- erm disability
+Net pension/OPEB (asset) liability